314pies/ParrelSync/README.md

 ## APIs
-Except the handy UI interface, there's also some useful API for speeding up the multiplayer testing process.
+Except the handy UI interface, ParrelSync also provide some useful API for speeding up the multiplayer testing process.

 Here's a basic example:
 ```